 Groundwater Subareas: Eastern Mountains and Western Mountains

-Recent efforts to expand the Napa County monitoring network have resulted in five wells volunteered for monitoring between the two subareas.
-Groundwater level monitoring data for these wells are include three years of semi-annual measurements.
-The depths to groundwater in these wells ranged from 36 feet to 240 feet from ground surface elevations ranging from 390 feet to 1,660 feet.
+Recent efforts to expand the Napa County monitoring network have resulted in 5 wells volunteered for monitoring between the two subareas.
+Groundwater level monitoring data for these wells include measurements recorded semi-annually for the past 7 years.
+The depths to groundwater in these wells ranged from 4 feet to about 250 feet.

 From the limited amount of groundwater quality data in subareas east and west of the Napa Valley Floor, the groundwater is generally of good quality.
-Elevated levels of iron and manganese occur, along with lower than average pH values indicating more acidity than the Napa Valley Floor.
+Elevated levels of iron and manganese occur, along with below average pH values indicating more acidity than the Napa Valley Floor.

 Groundwater Map - Eastern Mountains and Western Mountains Subareas